I’ve written about the Curse of Knowledge before and think it’s one of the most dangerous traps in teaching:

 It’s a nasty cycle.

-Assume People Don’t Know
+Instead: Assume That People Don’t Know

 “Nowadays, everyone is using Rock and Plays, but the problem with those is…”.